innotrade/enapso-graphdb-admin/README.md

 }
 ```

-## Clearing an entire context in a given repository of your GraphDB instance
+## Clear an entire context in a given repository of your GraphDB instance

 **Caution!
 This removes ALL triples of the given context!
 This operation cannot be undone!**
 The entire context will be emptied, i.e. all data from this context will be removed.
-The repository and other contexts remain untouched.
+The repository and other contexts remain active.

 ```javascript
 clearContextDemo: async function () {